nualagr/dargan-health-foods/README.md

 - Log out of the site.
 - Search the site for a product by name, brand or category.
 - Sort search results by rating, price or alphabetically.
-- Filter search results by allergen or other relevant tag.
+- Filter products by allergen or other relevant tag.
 - See an image of the product packaging.
 - Read a description of the product.
 - Read the ingredient list or nutritional information relating to a specific food product.